To add content, ask questions.

 - Introduction

-A brief overview of the French language, its origins, key features, and role as a global language.
+The French language, including its origins, key features, and role in global communication.

 - History of French